This article will teach you how you can find competitor backlinks and “take” their links.

 For example, you can order links by Moz PA (Page Authority) and scout for the popular blogs with low Spam Score, high EFL and shares, that have picked up a competitor:

-You may also want to keep an eye on the Spam Score and investigate the site further if you find something suspicious:
+You may also want to keep an eye on the Spam Score and avoid getting links from sites with a high number:

 Benefit from competitors’ strategies

 When you head over to “View All Competitors Links” or select one of your top competitors, there is amazing potential for finding backlinks.

 Here’s how to find competitor backlinks:

 1) Find Guest Blogging Opportunities – Search for “blog” +Follow